openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 "[Dropbox](http://www.dropbox.com/) is a nifty little application that lets you sync and share files on the Internet and between several computers.
 Want to send a movie to a friend?
 Use Dropbox.
 Want to have a common folder for pictures that you and your girlfriend can update on different computers?
 Use Dropbox.

-The problem with Dropbox is that you canâ€™t share entire folders.
+The problem with Dropbox is that you can’t share entire folders.
 Only individual links.
-Thatâ€™s where [dropbox-index](http://code.google.com/p/kosciak-misc/downloads/list) comes in.
+That’s where [dropbox-index](http://code.google.com/p/kosciak-misc/downloads/list) comes in.
 Download the Python script and use it like this to share an entire folder of files: (...)"